14 Dec 2022

 Many thanks to Matt Page for his time and expertise.

 Matt is a bible and film expert, having published and lectured on the topic for over twenty years.
 His Bible Films Blog is the largest source of information about bible films on the internet.
 Make sure to check out his recent book, 100 Bible Films, published with the British Film Institute.
-You can find Matt on Twitter @MattPage
+You can find Matt on Twitter @MattPage.

 Citations: